Mae Kampong Homestay 2 Days 1 Night

 Thai Lunch: Your guide will prepare a traditional Thai picnic lunch that you can eat by the waterfall.

-Traditional Thai Massage: Return to the village and enjoy a one-hour traditional Thai massage.
-The therapist will use kneading and gentle push-pull stretching techniques to loosen your muscles.
+Traditional Thai Massage: Return to the village and enjoy a one-hour Thai Foot massage.

 Host Family Meal: After more rest time, join your host family for a home-cooked Thai meal before retiring for an early evening at a village homestay.